2003 World Snooker Championship: Second round

 The second round was played from 24 to 28 April as the best-of-25 frames, held over three sessions.
 Mark Williams lost the opening two frames of his second-round match against Quinten Hann before winning 13 in a row – a record for a single match in the modern era of snooker – to triumph 13–2.
 Matthew Stevens played Paul Hunter, with Hunter compiling the 750th century at the Crucible in frame four.
 He led 12–4 after two sessions, and won 13–6.
 Ken Doherty had a second deciding frame in two matches as he defeated Graeme Dott.
 Doherty was 2–7 behind, but won 9 of the next 11 frames to lead 11–9.
 With the scores tied at 12–12, Doherty won a 42-minute final frame.
-In an all Scottish clash, Stephen Hendry defeated Drew Henry 13–10 from 9–10 behind.
+In an all-Scottish clash, Stephen Hendry defeated Drew Henry 13–10 from 9–10 behind.

 Quarter-finals

 The quarter-final was played on 29 and 30 April as the best-of-25 frames played over three sessions.
 Paul Hunter defeated the defending champion Peter Ebdon in a deciding frame 13–12.
 The pair were tied 8–8 after the first two sessions, with Ebdon leading 10–9 after breaks of 76 and 109.
 Hunter won the next three frames with breaks of 55, 106 and 71 to be one frame from victory.
 Ebdon won the next two frames to tie the match 12–12 before Hunter won the decider.
-Having not reached a single final during his year as champion, Ebdon commented that "it has been a disappointing season", whilst Hunter perhaps drew on his two Masters finals wins to motivate him in the deciding frame.
+Having not reached a single final during his year as champion, Ebdon commented that "it's been a disappointing season".

 In his match against John Higgins, Ken Doherty won the first ten frames, before Higgins took the next seven.
 In seeing his lead shrink, Doherty referred to it as the "biggest collapse since Wall Street in the 20s".
 Doherty eventually won the match 13–8.
-Mark Williams defeated seven-time champion and close friend Stephen Hendry 13–7.
-Stephen Lee and Marco Fu were tied at 4–4 after the first session of their match, but Lee won the next five frames to lead 9–4, and eventually win 13–7.
+Mark Williams defeated seven-time champion Stephen Hendry 13–7.
+Stephen Lee and Marco Fu were tied at 4–4 after the first session of their match, but Lee won the next five frames to lead 9–4 and eventually won 13–7.